 Arriving in Venice by train

-I am embarrassed to admit this, but the first time I went to Venice fifteen years ago, I thought I would get off the train, walk a few steps, and fall in a canal.
+The first time I went to Venice was fifteen years ago.
+We were backpacking in Italy and through the rest of Europe.
+I had this misconception about Venice.
+I thought I would get off the train, walk a few steps, and fall in a canal.
 Thankfully, that didn’t happen.
 Shockingly, they have these amazing things called sidewalks!
 The train station is known as Santa Lucia.
 It is not very big, which makes is easy to navigate.
 As you walk out the front doors, you are looking right at the Grand Canal.
 Walk towards the water, and you will see the vaporetto docks.
 A vaporetto is essentially a Venetian water taxi.
 Buy tickets at the dock for the vaporetto line heading towards your hotel.
 Tickets can also be purchased at tobacco shops and newspaper stalls.
 It is essential to time stamp the ticket in the yellow box before boarding the boat.
 Your hotel should provide you with directions telling you which vaporetto to ride, where to get off, and how far you will have to wheel your luggage over the cobblestones in order to reach your final destination.